Skip to Content

 Whistler Train Wreck

-• Location: Whistler Quarry Road, Whistler | Cost: Free
+• Location: Whistler Quarry Road, Whistler | Cost: Complimentary

 Whistler Train Wreck suspension bridge

 While the train wreck is the star attraction, I loved the detail of the suspension bridge reached before the rusty boxcars.
 Built in 2016, I marveled at its interesting design, which stands out amongst other similar cable bridges.

 Klohn Crippen Berger designed the 36-meter-long bridge whose anchors resemble locomotive wheels.
 They selected rough cedar decking to represent rustic railway ties.

 The locomotive-inspired bridge spans the Cheakamus River and adds an element of beauty to the evergreen forest.

-Whistler train wreck suspension bridge
+Whistler train wreck bridge

 Suspension bridge over the Cheakamus River